NoYume/ThrowingBot-FRI25/README.md

 target (x,y), calculate throwing angle, velocity, and joint angle

-– Use a multi-layer neural network to predict the prob- ability of throwing success across a sample data generated with inverse kinematic equations for the tennis ball
+– Use a multi-layer neural network to predict the probability of throwing success across a sample data generated with inverse kinematic equations for the tennis ball